Skip to main content

 6. Training and Formation:

-- Equip your team with appropriate training on disability awareness, pastoral care, and relevant skills to effectively serve the disabled community.
+- Equip your team with appropriate training on disability awareness, pastoral care, and relevant skills to effectively promote belonging for persons with disabilities in your community.

 7. Outreach and Inclusivity: